 Experience the arts.

 If the grandparents are visiting, it might be a fun idea to visit the High Museum of Art for the family offering, “Day After Thanksgiving.”
 Enjoy a fun time of art making, story time and festivities.
 Family programming takes place from 10 a.m. to 4 p.m.
 Please note: Regular museum admission tickets cannot be used to enter the exhibition "Yayoi Kusama: Infinity Mirrors."
 Please visit the Infinity Mirrors FAQ page on the High Museum website for ticketing information.

 See Atlanta's largest gingerbread house unveiling and annual Christmas tree lighting ceremony at The St. Regis Atlanta.
 The festivities begin with the unveiling at 5 p.m. on Nov.
 23. The gingerbread house is a collaboration with luxury candy boutique, Sugarfina.
 The Christmas tree lighting ceremony is scheduled for 6 p.m. and festivities will take place until 8 p.m.

 Get into the Christmas Spirit.
 Here is the ultimate list of Atlanta family Christmas and holiday events for kids and teens.

 For more ideas, visit the Thanksgiving page and check out our list of things to do in Atlanta on Thanksgiving Day.

-Joleen Pete lives outside Atlanta with her husband and their 4-year-old son.
+Joleen Pete lives outside Atlanta with her husband and their son.
 On the weekends they enjoy going into the city for family fun and exploration.
-Joleen is the professional photographer behind Joleen Pete Photography and family blogger behind Love, Joleen.
+Joleen is the family travel blogger behind Love, Joleen.